U.S. transport chief, foreign policy advisers among resignations after Capitol violence

 There has been no indication that Secretary of State Mike Pompeo, a close Trump ally, plans to resign.
 But he put daylight between himself and Trump by condemning the mob that overran the Capitol as “criminals”.

-Trump’s top cabinet secretaries – Pompeo, Treasury Secretary Steven Mnuchin, Acting Defense Secretary Christopher Miller and Acting Attorney General Jeffrey Rosen - are not expected to quit, but other lower-profile cabinet members could still leave their posts, according to a person familiar with the matter.
+Trump’s top cabinet secretaries – Pompeo, Treasury Secretary Steven Mnuchin, Acting Defense Secretary Christopher Miller and Acting Attorney General Jeffrey Rosen - are not expected to quit, but other lower-profile cabinet members could still leave, according to a person familiar with the matter.

 Former U.S. diplomats said it was unlikely there would be major departures at the State Department, where staffers have long endured Trump’s accusations that they are part of a “deep state” seeking to frustrate his policies.